 Understandably, Jack questions this, “I don’t know what it means to crash and come back again … I’ve never been as far down, or as high up, as you.
 Do you think it matters?”
 To which Doc replies, “There’s no actual virtue in misery” and leaves it at that.

-This book offers a refreshingly different approach to following Jesus – lighthearted at times, earnest at others – with no formal rituals or other requirements.
+This book offers a refreshingly different approach to following Jesus.
+At times lighthearted, at others earnest, it demands neither formal rituals nor other merits.
 We long, like Doc, to experience ‘the Flow’.